richo/heroku-buildpack-chicken/README.md

 installed onto your slug during the deploy.
 This file should follow Chicken's [metafile][] format.

-If a `deploy.setup` ifile s present, it will be run by `chicken-install` during the deploy.
+If a `deploy.setup` file is present, it will be run by `chicken-install` during the deploy.
 This file should follow Chicken's [setupfile][] format.

 The vendored Chicken and installed eggs are cached between builds.
 If a